 - 5.10 Baoao Inflatable Stand Up Paddle Board Review

 - 5.11 Related posts:

-Our Pick for the Best Inflatable SUP Australia 2021: Kings Inflatable SUP
+Our Pick for the Best Inflatable SUP Australia 2022: Tahwalhi Palm Beach

 Don’t fancy reading our complete inflatable SUP guide and just want to know our recommendation for the best rated inflatable SUP?
-Well, we recommend the Adventure Kings inflatable SUP.
+Well, we recommend the Tahwalhi Palm Beach SUP which is available from BCF.
 This is one super popular SUP that is currently selling like hotcakes!

-We recommend the Kings SUP because it simply ticks all the boxes for those after the best all round SUP Australia has.
-This SUP Kings sell is a great size for the beginner, being incredibly stable, lightweight, has a great 150 kg weight capacity and is super affordable.
-The only downside to the Adventure Kings stand up paddle board is it doesn’t include a pump – but no doubt you already have one of them somewhere amongst all your camping gear.
-If not, you can buy a Kings paddle board pump too.
+We recommend the Tahwalhi Palm Beach SUP because it simply ticks all the boxes for those after the best all round SUP Australia has.
+This SUP is a great size for the beginner, is incredibly stable, lightweight, has a great 150 kg weight capacity and is super affordable.
+It even comes with a pump, paddle and carr bag – so all you need to get in the water right away.

-Keep reading below for our full Kings inflatable SUP review or click here to check it out now.
+Keep reading below for our full Tahwalhi Palm Beach inflatable SUP review or click here to check it out now.